 “My GoPro is antique (Hero 4 Black) and currently I can get the Hero 10 or the MAX for essentially the same price.
 Ninety percent of its usage would be attached to my car.
 Which of the two would you recommend and why?”

+What is the best camera for motorsports?
+Many use the GoPro but which is the best?
 The primary difference between the GoPro Hero 10 and the GoPro Max is that the Max is a 360 degree camera.
 Whilst in theory these are ideal for motorsports, in practise, the 360 cameras don’t always work.

 The reason is because the camera can get confused between the camera tiling or you going around corner or braking into a hairpin.
 My guess is this is because the camera uses acceleration as a measure of camera tilt.
 The acceleration it feels in the car might trick the camera into thinking it is tilting when it is not.